Provider Routing

 1. **Routing rules evaluate first** in scope precedence order (VirtualKey → Team → Customer → Global)

-2. **If a routing rule matches**: provider/model/fallbacks are overridden, governance provider\_configs are skipped
+2. **If a routing rule matches**: provider/model/fallbacks are overridden, the VK `provider_configs` weighted selection is skipped

-3. **If no routing rule matches**: governance provider selection runs (weighted random)
+3. **If no routing rule matches**: VK provider selection runs (weighted random)

-5. **Load balancing Level 2** (key selection): always runs to select the best key within the determined provider
+7. **Load balancing Level 2** (key selection, core, per attempt): always runs to select the best key within the determined provider

 ### Available CEL Variables